ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Content Retrieval from the TRL

-The AS MUST ensure that each registered device can access and retrieve only its pertaining portion of the TRL.
+The AS MUST ensure that each registered device can access and retrieve only its pertaining subset of the TRL.
 To this end, the AS can perform the required filtering based on the authenticated identity of the registered device, i.e., a (non-public) identifier that the AS can securely relate to the registered device and the secure association that they use to communicate.

 Disclosing any information about revoked access tokens to entities other than the intended registered devices may result in privacy concerns.
-Therefore, the AS MUST ensure that, other than registered devices accessing their own pertaining portion of the TRL, only authorized and authenticated administrators can retrieve the full TRL.
+Therefore, the AS MUST ensure that, other than registered devices accessing their own pertaining subset of the TRL, only authorized and authenticated administrators can retrieve the full TRL.
 To this end, the AS may rely on an access control list or similar.

 ## Size of the TRL

-If many non-expired access tokens associated with a registered device are revoked, the pertaining portion of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL (see {{ssec-trl-full-query}}).
+If many non-expired access tokens associated with a registered device are revoked, the pertaining subset of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL (see {{ssec-trl-full-query}}).

 This could be exploited by attackers to negatively affect the behavior of a registered device.
 Issuing access tokens with not too long expiration time could help reduce the size of the TRL, but an AS SHOULD take measures to limit this size.